villfa/phpunit-extra-constraints/README.md

 * [IsList](./src/Constraint/IsList.php): asserts that the value is a sequential list
 * [IsURL](./src/Constraint/IsURL.php): asserts that a string contains only an URL
 * [IsEmail](./src/Constraint/IsEmail.php): asserts that a string contains only an email address
+* [StringStartsWith](./src/Constraint/StringStartsWith.php): asserts that a string starts with another string

 ## Tests